Are you a resident or nonresident?

 If meet the reporting requirement, please provide information on EACH of the accounts as follows:

-- Maximum value of account during calendar year in US dollars (not taxable).
+- Maximum value of account during calendar year converted to US dollars

-- Interest generated from the account in US dollars (taxable).
+- Income (interest, dividend) generated from the account

 Resident received more than $100,000 from nonresident to file Form 3520

-- A list of dates and amounts of gifts.
-Example:
+- A list of date and amount of gift

 I hope this checklist helps you to prepare your tax documents.